The Real Estate Builder’s Challenge: How I Built a CMS‑Powered Site in Wix Studio

 Maps and location

 Location is embedded directly on property pages using Google Maps so visitors can understand context, access directions without leaving the site.
 A CMS‑connected approach also enables flexible map overviews for multiple properties if a broader view is needed.
-A feature that can also be added.
+A feature that I'd like to add as well.

 Forms and follow‑ups